spessasus/sf2-rmidi-specification/README.md

 - **RIFF**: Resource Interchange File Format.
 A file container format for storing data in tagged chunks.
 - **Chunk**: The top-level division of a RIFF file.
 - **Little Endian**: Byte ordering in memory with the least significant byte at the lowest address.
+- **MIDI:** Musical Instrument Digital Interface. a technical standard that describes a communication protocol for a wide variety of electronic musical devices.
+- **MIDI file/SMF:** Standard MIDI File.
+A sequence of MIDI messages, usually a song.
+- **Note On:** A MIDI message indicating that a given note should be pressed.
+- **Note Off:** A MIDI message indicating that a given note should be released.
 - **GM**: General MIDI system, ignoring all Bank select messages.
 - **XG**: Yamaha eXtended General MIDI, an extension to the General MIDI standard created by Yamaha.
 - **GS**: Roland General Standard, an extension to the General MIDI standard created by Roland.